OpenBB-finance/OpenBB/website/content/platform/how-to/add_endpoint_to_existing_provider.md

 ---
-title: How To Add A New Data Endpoint With An Existing Provider
+title: Add A New Data Endpoint With An Existing Provider
 sidebar_position: 2
 description: This guide outlines the process for adding a new endpoint to an existing data provider, that does not yet have a standard model.
 keywords: